-The other components illustrated in Figure 1.1 define the scope of the PRA.
-It is necessary to identify all potential sources of radioactivity and decide on how many of these sources will be included in the PRA.
-It is also necessary to determine the spectrum of consequence measures to be considered (e.g., health effects to plant personnel or the surrounding the population).
-Accidents can occur while the plant is at full power, low power, or during a shutdown The plant operating states to be condition. considered in the PRA should, therefore, be clearly identified.
+- It is necessary to identify all potential risks and decide on how many of these will be included in the PRA. - It is also necessary to determine the extent of the "population" exposed to the risks (e.g., health effects to the plant personnel or the surrounding population) and the "population" to be considered in the PRA. - 3.
+Accidents can occur while the plant is at full power, low power, or during a shutdown condition.
+The plant operating states to be considered in the PRA should, therefore, be clearly identified. - 4.
 The type of possible events that can initiate an accident also needs to be defined.
-Initiating events internal to the plant usually include transients, loss-of-coolant accidents (LOCAs), fires, and floods.
+Initiating events internal to the plant usually include transients, loss-ofcoolant accidents (LOCAs), fires, and floods.
 Events external to the plant include seismic events, high wind, and others.
-Evaluation of sabotage events is not currently included in a full-scope PRA.

-A complete PRA involves three sequential analytical parts or "levels" as shown in Figure 1.1:
+Evaluation of sabotage events is not currently included in a full-scope PRA. - 5.
+A complete PRA involves three sequential analytical parts or "levels" of risk as shown in Figure 1.1:

-&lt;sup>1In addition to GAN, the following organizations were involved: GAN's Scientific and Engineering Center for Nuclear and Radiation Safety, Kalinin Nuclear Power Station, the Experimental and Design Office Gidropress, Nizhny Novgorod Project Institute Atomenergoproect, and Rosenergoatom Consortium.
+2In addition to GAN, the following organizations were involved: GAN's Scientific and Engineering Center for Nuclear and Radiation Safety, Kalinin Nuclear Power Station, the Experimental and Design Office Gidropress, Nizhny Novgorod Project Institute Atomenergoproect, and Rosenergoatom Consortium.